NCFR Seeks Nominations for 2020 Fellows

 From M. Elise Radina, Ph.D., CFLE., and Spencer Olmstead, Ph.D., CFLE., NCFR Fellows Committee Co-chairs, 2020 NCFR Fellows Committee

 Greetings, NCFR members!
 The Fellows Committee is seeking nominations for the 2020 Fellows Awards.
-Please help us by nominating members who have made significant contributions to the organization and the field.
+Please help us by nominating members who have made significant contributions to the organization and the discipline of Family Science.
 Below is a description of what it means to be awarded Fellow status in NCFR, the Fellows Award criteria for selection to Fellow status, and the procedure for submitting nominations.
 The Fellows Committee would greatly appreciate your assistance.

 What Is Fellow Status in NCFR?